-4. African energy
+5. African energy diversity

-It cannot be more strongly underlined that energy patterns of consumption vary enormously on the African continent, which has clear policy implications.
+It cannot be more strongly underlined that energy patterns of consumption vary enormously on the African continent, which have clear policy implications.
 What has not been recognized is the several countries rely upon old renewables, which pollute.
-Below I make a short overview of the energy-emission situation in a few major African countries, drawing upon official statistics and refraining from speaking about all the hopes and plan, yet to be fulfilled.
+Below I make a short overview of the energyemission situation in a few major African countries, drawing upon official statistics and refraining from speaking about all the hopes and plan, yet to be fulfilled.

+5.1.
 Coal Dependency: RSA